Skip to main content

 When the Bale Grist Mill Still Turned

 Long before the wineries arrived, grain was the backbone of Napa Valley life.
 The Bale Grist Mill, built in 1846 by Dr. Edward Turner Bale, was the first and for years the only mill in the region — a gathering place where settlers brought their wheat and corn and left with flour, gossip, and a sense of shared purpose.
+Also, according to at least one unverified account, a tremendous number of raccoons.

 Leave a Reply